More rain is on the way for weather-beaten California, where storms have flooded communities and left at least 19 dead

 The first system of the weekend arrived at California's coast Saturday afternoon and was expected to move inland, bringing heavy rain across the state "as another surge of Pacific moisture streams ahead of the main cold front," the National Weather Service said.

-Lighter rainfall is expected to continue Sunday, before another "ramp-up" late Sunday into early Monday ahead of a second system, the weather service said.
+Lighter rainfall is expected to continue Sunday morning, before another "ramp-up" late Sunday into early Monday ahead of a second system, the weather service said.

 The new round of heavy rainfall comes after numerous areas already saw 50% to 70% of the amount of precipitation that they would usually get in a whole year in 16 days.